talmolab/sleap-nn/docs/config.md

             bottleneck before each upsampling step.
 The original implementation does not do this, but the CARE implementation does.
 Default: False
             - `stacks`: (int) Number of upsampling blocks in the decoder.
 Default is 3.
-            - `max_stride`: (int) Scalar integer specifying the maximum stride that the image must be divisible by.
-            - `stem_stride`: (int) If not None, will create additional "down" blocks for initial downsampling based on the stride.
-These will be configured identically to the down blocks below.
-            - `middle_block`: (bool) If True, add an additional block at the end of the encoder. default: True
-            - `up_interpolate`: (bool) If True, use bilinear interpolation instead of transposed convolutions for upsampling.
-Interpolation is faster but transposed convolutions may be able to learn richer or more complex upsampling to recover details from higher scales.
-Default: True.
-            - `output_strides`: (List[int]) List of output strides for each head layer.
-            - `block_contraction`: (bool) If True, reduces the number of filters at the end of middle and decoder blocks.
-This has the effect of introducing an additional bottleneck before each upsampling step.
-The original implementation does not do this, but the CARE implementation does.
-Default: False
-            - `stacks`: (int) Number of upsampling blocks in the decoder.
-Default is 3.
             - `convs_per_block`: (int) Number of convolutional layers per block.
 Default is 2.
         - `backbone_config`: (for ConvNext)
             - `arch`: (Default is `Tiny` architecture config.
 No need to provide if `model_type` is provided)
-            - `arch`: (Default is `Tiny` architecture config.
-No need to provide if `model_type` is provided)
                 - `depths`: (List(int)) Number of layers in each block.
 Default: [3, 3, 9, 3].
                 - `channels`: (List(int)) Number of channels in each block.
 Default: [96, 192, 384, 768].
-            - `model_type`: (str) One of the ConvNext architecture types: ["tiny", "small", "base", "large"].
-Default: "tiny".
-            - `output_strides`: (List[int]) List of output strides for each head layer.
             - `model_type`: (str) One of the ConvNext architecture types: ["tiny", "small", "base", "large"].
 Default: "tiny".
             - `output_strides`: (List[int]) List of output strides for each head layer.
             - `stem_patch_kernel`: (int) Size of the convolutional kernels in the stem layer.
 Default is 4.